vjammi/datastructures/src/main/java/ds/patterns/trees/readme.md

 #### Use of Postorder
 - PostOrder traversal is used to delete the tree.
 When we delete nodes in a tree, deletion process will be in post-order.
   That is to say, when we delete a listNode, we will delete its left child and its right child before you delete the listNode itself.

 - Post-order is widely used to get mathematical postfix expression of an expression tree [http://en.wikipedia.org/wiki/Reverse_Polish_notation]
+- For Instance, the expression written ```3 − 4 + 5``` in conventional notation would be written as ``` 3 4 − 5 + ```in reverse Polish notation
+- Note:
-  It is easier to write a program to parse a post-order expression.
-We can easily figure out the original expression using the inorder traversal.
+  - It is easier to write a program to parse a post-order expression.
+  - We can easily figure out the original expression using the inorder traversal.
-  However, it is not easy for a program to handle this expression since you have to check the priorities of operations.
+  - However, it is not easy for a program to handle this expression since we have to check the priorities of operations.
-  If we handle this tree in postorder, you can easily handle the expression using a stack.
+  - If we handle this tree in postorder, we can easily handle the expression using a stack.
-  Each time when you meet an operator, you can just pop 2 elements from the stack, calculate the result and push the result back into the stack.
+  - Each time when we meet an operator, we can just pop 2 elements from the stack, calculate the result and push the result back into the stack.

 References:
 https://leetcode.com/explore/learn/card/data-structure-tree/134/traverse-a-tree/992/